quira-org/Your-First-Contribution/README.md

             </td>
 ```

-*Note: We limit 8 profiles per row, so if the current row already has the maximum amount, create a new `<tr> YOUR CODE SNIPPET HERE </tr>` (we have seen many contributors add the <tr></tr>  when it was not necessary, so look at the code closely before you are sure you need to add it).
+*Note: We limit 8 profiles per row, so if the current row already has the maximum amount, create a new `<tr> YOUR CODE SNIPPET HERE </tr>`.
+We have seen in the past many contributors add the `<tr>  </tr>`  when it was not necessary, so please look at the code closely before you are sure you need to add it.

-*Note 2: Look also closely at how past contributors have pasted their code.
+*Note 2: Look closely at how past contributors have pasted their code.
 Respect the indentation (aka the spacing between each line of code) to make sure the code is not messy. 🫶

 4️⃣ When done, save the file!